dmlogic/community-contributions/user-stories/As the developer.md

 ~~So that unwanted functionality is not present~~

 ✅ I should re-brand the interface
-So it reflects a community portal rather than Laravel scaffolding
+~~So it reflects a community portal rather than Laravel scaffolding~~

+✅ Implement Laravel Sail
+~~So I can benefit from extra services without polluting my OS~~